 Slikken van de Heen has just become the European Rewilding Network’s (ERN) latest member, with membership now totalling 63 across 27 countries.
 With many other members involved in natural grazing initiatives, this addition will strengthen the network’s collective expertise and experience and boost rewilding outcomes.

-“Natural grazing with European bison in relatively small reserves such as Slikken van de Heen can really help us to learn a lot about the impact of this species on a range of habitats,” says Pepijn Calle, an ecologist at Dutch NGO Stichting Het Zeeuwse Landschap, which runs the reserve, in collaboration Dutch NGOs ARK Nature (advice and research) and Free Nature (herd management).
+“Natural grazing with European bison in relatively small reserves such as Slikken van de Heen can really help us to learn a lot about the impact of this species on a range of habitats,” says Pepijn Calle, an ecologist at Dutch NGO Stichting Het Zeeuwse Landschap, which runs the reserve, in collaboration with the Dutch NGOs ARK Nature (advice and research) and Free Nature (herd management).

 “We are very happy to be joining the network,” continues Calle.
 “We have already gained a lot of natural grazing experience from our work, especially with regard to European bison, and look forward to sharing that and learning from others.”